 Single IP network address space providing mobility between data centers

 Simplified disaster recovery procedures

-After a failover, the recovered application is available under the same IPv4 address.
+After a failover, the recovered application is available under the same IP address.

-NSX Edge devices provide the load balancing functionality, each device fronting a network that contains the protected components of all management applications.
-In each region, you use the same configuration for the management applications and their Site Recovery Manager shadow.
+NSX Edge devices provide the load balancing functionality.
+Each device fronts a network that contains the protected components of all management applications.
+In each region, you use the same configuration for the management applications and the relevant placeholder virtual machines.
 Active Directory and DNS services must be running in both the protected and recovery regions.

 The virtual machines of Site Recovery Manager and vSphere Replication are on the VLAN backed management network in each region.